RespiraWorks/Ventilator/DesignRationales.md

     * Relatively uncommon part but used in traditional ventilators.
     * Provides precise, reliable control of high-pressure gasses.
     * May be cost effective but requires a high-pressure source of oxygen (can not use low pressure sources like oxygen conentrators without a booster pump).
-    * O2 cleaned PSOLs are relatively hard to find and already in use on ventilators.
+    * O2 cleaned PSOLs are relatively hard to find, though are already in use on ventilators.
 We may be able to clean automotive PSOLs.
+    * Normally closed, which is important for anti-asphyxiation. #todo need to confirm this

 * **One way valve (check valve)**
     * Needs to work in an O2 environment